 Step 1: Have Legal Justification

-As per the North Carolina law, a proper lease or rental agreement gives each tenant the right to remain on the property until the lease term expires unless they violate the lease.
+As per the North Carolina law, a proper rental agreement gives each tenant the right to remain on the unit until the lease term expires unless they violate the lease.

 Some of the most common rental or lease agreement violations by tenants in Durham include:

-A landlord must not evict someone simply because they no longer get along.
-Both the landlord and tenants must follow the North Carolina eviction laws and the lease agreement.
-Additionally if a landlord fails to follow the legal eviction proceedings may be challenging.
-An example of this would be a landlord removing a tenants personal property from the rental unit or a retaliatory eviction.
+A landlord must not remove a tenant simply because they no longer get along.
+Both the landlord and tenants must follow North Carolina’s rental laws and the lease agreement.
+Additionally, if a landlord fails to follow the legal process, removing a tenant may become challenging.
+An example of this would be a landlord removing a tenant’s personal items from the rental unit or initiating a retaliatory removal.

 Step 2: Notify the Tenant of the Violation.